Fannibals/AI/L2- Search Algorithms.md

 + Uses depth-limited search as a sub-procedure
 + **properties**
   - **Complete**: yes when the branching factor is finite
+   - the **branching factor** is the **number of children at each node**, the outdegree.
   - **Optimal**: yes when the path cost is a nondecreasing function of the depth of the node.
   - **Time complexity**: O(b^d)
    - the nodes on the bottom level(depth d) are generated once, those on the next-to-bottom level are generated twice, etc.
    - the worst case: N(IDS) = (d)b + (d-1)b^2 + (d-2)b^3 +...+ (1)b^d , which is in O(b^d)
   - **Space complexity**: O(b*d)

++ IDS is the preferred search method in large state spaces with unknown solution depth
 + Bi-directional search
   - will not be examed